 - Vitality Health (Pru Health)

-Mr Mark Broadbent has indicated that they do not hold a share or financial interest in this hospital, another Nuffield Health hospital or the company.
+Mr Mark Broadbent does not hold a share or financial interest in this hospital, another Nuffield Health hospital or the company.

-Mr Mark Broadbent has indicated that they do not have a share or financial interest in equipment used at this hospital or another Nuffield Health hospital.
+Mr Mark Broadbent does not have a share or financial interest in equipment used at this hospital or another Nuffield Health hospital.

-Mr Mark Broadbent has indicated that they do not hold any paid advisory role(s) at this hospital or on behalf of Nuffield Health.
+Mr Mark Broadbent does not hold any paid advisory role(s) at this hospital or on behalf of Nuffield Health.